Issue #8: The Denial Machine

 This per-contract variance is the smoking gun.
 When the same insurer applies the same coverage rules to similar patients in overlapping geographies and produces denial rates that vary by 36 times, clinical judgment is not the variable.
 Business policy is.

-For the patients caught in it, the denial machine means care suppression, disease progression, and $32 billion per year in extracted value from the healthcare system, with a fourth mechanism we can see but cannot yet quantify that likely adds tens of billions more.
+For the patients caught in it, the denial machine means care suppression, disease progression, and $24 billion per year in extracted value from the healthcare system, with mechanisms we can see but cannot yet quantify that likely add tens of billions more.

 What Actually Happens When Your Claim Is Denied